 pH of jam and jelly

-Read this application note on pH measurement of jam and jelly and find out which sensor will enable easy measurement of pH in such samples with hassle-free piercing.
+In this application note on the pH measurement of jam and jelly find out which sensor will enable direct and reliable measurements of pH.

 The following sections cover additional details about jam and jelly, its composition and importance of pH in manufacturing.

 Jam and jelly are fruit preserves that allow for enjoying seasonal fruit throughout the whole year.
 These semi-solid food products are made from a variety of fruits.
 Depending on the flavor, either a single fruit or a com¬bination of fruit pulps are used in the making of a jam, while jelly is made from strained fruit juices.

 What is the composition of jam and jelly?

 The main ingredients along with fruit is comprised of 1% pectin, 65% sugar and acid concentration to bring the pH within 2.7 - 3.6 range.
 For a premium batch and flavor consistency, the ratio of these ingredients as per the recipe must be carefully maintained.

 Does the production of jam and jelly have to comply with certain guidelines?